I’ve faced gunfire. I’ve faced mobs. Fire. Natural disasters. War. Pestilence.

 “Did anyone else report anything?”
 Sergeant-Major asked.

-I took a breath and continued.
+I took a breath.
 “When we were relieved and got back to the tents, Mac came up to us.
 He’d run the team the night before.
 He comes up to us asked if we’d heard anything odd.